kociumba/Ktool/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/7d35c6f4492d30a2a59ca3e3ad2a522c7ec523e9.svg "Repobeats analytics image")

-Ktool is a simple cli tool I wrote for myself in go, it contains all my stupid ideas I'm not too lazy to execute
+This is a simple cli tool I wrote for myself in go, it contains all my stupid ideas I'm not too lazy to execute

 Ktool is a part of my K suite of tools that so far includes: